 A majority of us are still at home more than we’re not due to the ongoing risk of COVID-19.
 This extra time at home allows for the perfect time to rummage through your rooms and do some spring cleaning.

 When clutter, crud and chaos consume your space, stress generally consumes your mind.
 Clutter can have a negative effect on your conscience.
 Needless to say, the more “stuff” you have piled up around your home — the less it becomes a place of refuge and relaxation.

 Amid the fresh spring air is an opportunity to clean your house or apartment from top to bottom, which will help you feel centered.
 Mentally and physically, spring cleaning is good for your wellbeing.
 That’s why we put together this quick guide to help you clean up and clear your mind.

-- Clean from top to bottom.
+1. Clean from top to bottom.

-- Donate what you don’t need.
+2. Donate what you don’t need.

-- Don’t just stay inside.
+3. Don’t just clean inside.

-Organizing and purging unneeded items from your life can not only make space in your home, but also relieve undo stress.
+Organizing and purging unneeded items from your life can not only make space in your home, but also relieve stress.
 And if you’re having trouble parting with things, try reaching out to a specialist for help.